 - 1 cup granulated sugar

 - 1 cup whole milk

 - 3 cups confectioners' sugar

 - In a small bowl, mix the pumpkin and bananas and set aside.

-- In a medium bowl, mix flour, baking soda, salt, cinnamon and ginger, and set aside for now.
+- In a medium bowl, mix flour, baking powder, salt, cinnamon and ginger, and set aside for now.

 - In stand mixer fitted with the paddle attachment, on medium-high speed, cream the butter and sugar until light and fluffy.